 32. Book a hotel that has free drinks in your resort fee

 I loathe the Miami resort fee.
 What is it?
 It’s a fee you pay when you stay in most hotels in Miami.
 What’s it for?
 My answer: f*ck knows.
 The hotel industry answer: beach towels, beach loungers, bath, blah, bulls!t, we just want to make more money.
 But anyway, before this descents into total rant, many of the hotels offer either free drinks or happy hour drinks to guests as part of their resort fee.
 If drinking is high on your agenda, book a hotel that offers free drinks at happy hour.
 Then get there early.
-When the wine is out, the wine is out.
+When the wine is gone, the wine is gone.

 33. Pre-game in your hotel room